117FaizanS/Microstrip-Transmission-Lines/README.md

 # Microstrip-Transmission-Lines

 Utilized the Rogers RO4003C substrate, which has a characteristic impedance (ℤ₀) of 75 Ω, to design a microstrip transmission line on ADS.
 The design frequency was set to 4.9 GHz.

-The
+WHAT?
+HOW?
+RESULTS?